November ‘22

 This is a photograph by the artist Deana Lawson, who had a solo show at Boston's Institute of Contemporary Art in 2021.
 The show was low on wall text, encouraging me to imagine the stories behind each scene, inviting introspection about preconceived notions and gaze.
 I found Brother and Sister Soweto to be the most relatable photo in the show.

 I was drawn to the face of the adult, interpreting his state as one of desperation stemming from contradicting markers in his identity.
 There is something about a wrinkled buttoned-up blazer that suggests this is a new item the person is using to identify with the traits associated with it.
 To my eyes, there appears to be dissonance between the dress shirt, the busy interior, and the table filled with sneakers.
 It made me think of the suggestiveness of things I wear and do and how I attempt to identify with the traits they're advertised to hold.
 One such item is a pair of Dr. Martens Chelsea boots.
-I think they try to communicate that I'm cosmopolitan, comfortable with androgyny, almost punk, artsy, and have the means to invest in a pair of boots that some would consider impractical.
-It's interesting how quickly I got used to them.
-There was a time when I thought they were a little pretentious.
+I think they try to communicate that I'm cosmopolitan, androgynous, almost punk, artsy, and have the means to invest in a pair of boots that some would consider impractical.
 Standing in front of this photograph made me think about my previous attempts at forming my identity around a look or activity and what drove me to them.

 In high school, I became obsessed with tennis.
 The first time I played was when I joined the tennis team in the spring of my first year.
 I remember a few days before the season started, seeing Max, a senior, walking through the freshmen hallway with his racket in hand and red Wilson bag on one shoulder, I think he was on the way to do some hitting.
 The image of his far-leaning walk down that hallway made an impression on me, and I admired him.
 He played varsity tennis, but he might as well have been a knight armed with a sword on the way to slay a dragon.
 He played with a combination of topspin and power and had a fluid serving motion.
 I wanted to be that person who can so effortlessly be this thing that looks so foreign and legit.
 It looked like he had been holding that racket forever, the grip was worn, and there were scrapes on the edges (he often did that thing where players would poke the racket against the court to regain balance before changing directions after running down a shot).
 I never knew a tennis bag existed and that they could be so big, filled with things that pointed to one conclusion, that this was a person who plays tennis.
 Soon I was wearing all the right things, like those Babolat shoes that Andy Roddick wore.
 They looked more padded and strapped than other brands, like he needed something extra to keep from jumping too high or shattering his ankles when he landed on those explosive serves.